Mallik-G/azure-machine-learning-service-labs/lab-5/visual-studio-code/README.md

 7. Once you setup the python interpreter, select conda environmen `azure_automl`<br/>
 <img src="images/ana0.jpg"/><br/>
 8. `05-deep-learning.py` is the Python file you will step thru executing in this lab.<br/>
-9. Next, follow the steps as outlined below **Exercises**.
-For executing each cell in below execises click on **Run Cell** i.e, just above the step for each steps as show below.<br/>
+9. Refer below image for executing each cell i.e, just above all steps in below exercises.<br/>
 <img src="images/lab5.jpg"/><br/>

 ## Exercise 2 - Train an autoencoder using GPU